 Soon, full and happy, the miners who had been recruited to put down the resistance, instead reboarded the trains and were in no condition to confront the protesters.

-We loved this story.
-It reminded us of Jesus, wine, bread, and peace.
-Or as my mother used to tell me when confronting someone mean, “Kill them with kindness.”
+Rebecca and I loved this story.
+It reminded us of wine and bread of Jesus, or the non-violent resistance methods of Ghandi.
+Or as my mother used to tell me when confronting someone hostile, “Kill them with kindness.”

 It is agreed by nearly everyone we talked to about the Revolution that most of the military eventually sided with the protesters, or were smart enough to see that they had no possible chance of repressing the multitudes who were turning up to protest the oppressive government.
 At some point, they started telling the citizens that they did not plan to fight them, which encouraged the protesters even more.
 And so this was recognized as more of a coup d’etat than a revolution.
 A coup that recognized the changing will of the people and knew when to step out of the way, and then when step back in and take advantage of the situation.